-Workspaces, like those offered by Cezanne HR’s HR system, are a great way for HR and employees to view and share news, and discuss issues that affect the whole workforce.
+Workspaces on HR systems, like those offered by Cezanne HR, are a great way for HR and employees to view and share news, and discuss issues that affect the whole workforce.

 But just having a place to post comments is not enough.
 It’s important for HR or line managers to respond to concerns or worries raised on these platforms, so employees know they’re heard, otherwise they will wonder about the point of their input.

 It might take time for employees to feel confident about sharing information this way.
 You may want to find some more outspoken ‘role models’ in your company that will help their colleagues to get involved in the conversation.

 Uncover hidden sentiments with employee surveys

 Employee surveys are another great way to gauge how effective your engagement initiatives are.
 If people are hesitant about sharing thoughts publicly, surveys can deliver insight into previously hidden employee sentiments.

 Make sure your surveys are simple and quick to fill in, as employees will then be more likely to complete them.
 HR can then easily see how the business is feeling worldwide, delving into results from different countries as needed.

 A workforce distributed around the globe – with diverse cultures, languages and customs – should be celebrated.
 It’s widely acknowledged that a diverse workforce has a range of different benefits for a business.
 Being global gives an organisation an instant advantage as it can hopefully draw on a naturally diverse employee pool to gain a competitive edge.